polkadot-developers/polkadot-docs/develop/blockchains/maintenance/storage-migrations.md

     ```

 !!!warning
-    In general, any change to the storage layout or data encoding used in your runtime requires carefulky considering the need for a storage migration.
+    In general, any change to the storage layout or data encoding used in your runtime requires careful consideration of the need for a storage migration.
 Overlooking a necessary migration can lead to undefined behavior or data loss during a runtime upgrade.

 ## Implement Storage Migrations